lwray-renesas/LMA/examples/YPMOD_RA2A2_3PH/RUNME.md

 ![Terminal Application](imgs/terminal_app.png "Terminal Application")

-This example applciation is no running and it allows (among other commands) displaying live measurement parameters and performing a calibration.
+This example application is now running and it allows (among other commands) displaying live measurement parameters and performing a calibration.

 It also performs impulse LED control using D1 on the YPMOD-RA2A2-3PH to acumulate energy.

 This PMOD can now be connected to a live supply and behaviour observed.